FeiyouG/dotfiles/README.md

 ### Sensitive Information

-Sensitive information are encrypted by tar.
+Sensitive information are compressed by tar and encrypted with gpg.

 ## Dependencies